abdullah-siddiqui-cla/js-basics/js-data-structures.md

 # Exercise 2: Objects

-Create an object representing a person with firstName, lastname, age and address (the address has the city, country and postal code):
+Create an object representing a person with firstName, lastName, age and address (the address has the city, country and postal code):

 Access properties: